-Byrne Group is a family owned business operating in the construction industry that offers a complete, integrated construction service.
+Byrne Group is a business operating in the construction industry that offers a complete, integrated construction service.
 We specialise in concrete frame construction, high quality new-build, fit-out and refurbishment across London and the South East of England.
-Byrne Group’s subsidiaries are: Byrne Bros., Ellmer and Chorus.
+Byrne Group’s subsidiaries are Byrne Bros.
+(Formwork) Ltd and F.B.
+Ellmer Ltd.

 Policy: The board of directors has overall responsibility for ensuring this policy complies with our legal and ethical obligations.
 The Byrne Group Compliance Director has primary and day to day responsibility for implementing this policy, including monitoring its use and effectiveness, and for its review.

-The following is a non-exhaustive list of policies/documents that assists with our approach to prevent slavery and human trafficking in our operations:
+The following is a non-exhaustive list of policies/documents that assist with our approach to prevent slavery and human trafficking in our operations:

-As part of our drive for continual improvement, we have implemented best practice controls for assessing employees’ eligibility to work in the UK.
-These are detailed in our Eligibility to Work in the UK Procedure.
-We expect our supply chain to adhere to our expectations with respect to their own workforce
+We continued to assess employees’ eligibility to work in the UK, in accordance with the Immigration, Asylum and Nationality Act 2006, as fraudulent documents can be an indication of modern slavery.
+The steps taken are detailed in our Eligibility to Work in the UK Procedure.
+We expect our supply chain to adhere to our expectations with respect to their own workforce.

 Byrne Group Compliance Director